 The purpose of this Compensation Discussion and Analysis is to provide information about the Company's compensation philosophy, objectives and other relevant policies with respect to the compensation of our executive officers who are named in the Summary Compensation Table below (our "named executive officers"), and the material factors relevant to an analysis of these policies and decisions.
-The named executive officers for 2019 are:
+The named executive officers for 2020 are:

-- J. Adam Abram, who served as our Chairman during 2019 and became our Chief Executive Officer on August 5, 2019; - Robert P. Myron, our President and Chief Executive Officer until August 5, 2019, at which time he transitioned to President and Chief Operating Officer; - Sarah C. Doran, our Chief Financial Officer; - Richard Schmitzer, the President and Chief Executive Officer of James River Insurance Company and our other subsidiaries engaging in our excess and surplus lines insurance business; - Terence McCafferty, the President and Chief Executive Officer of Falls Lake National Insurance Company and our other subsidiaries engaging in our specialty admitted insurance business; and - Daniel Heinlein, the President and Chief Executive Officer of JRG Re, our subsidiary engaging in our third party casualty reinsurance business.
+- Frank N. D'Orazio, who became our Chief Executive Officer on November 2, 2020; - J. Adam Abram, who served as our Chief Executive Officer until November 1, 2020, and continues to serve as our Non-Executive Chairman; - Robert P. Myron, who served as our President and Chief Operating Officer until July 31, 2021; - Sarah C. Doran, our Chief Financial Officer; - Richard Schmitzer, the President and Chief Executive Officer of James River Insurance Company and our other subsidiaries engaging in our excess and surplus lines insurance business; - Terence McCafferty, the President and Chief Executive Officer of Falls Lake National Insurance Company and our other subsidiaries engaging in our specialty admitted insurance business; and - Daniel Heinlein, the President and Chief Executive Officer of JRG Re, our subsidiary engaging in our third-party casualty reinsurance business.